Can your cat help?

 Cats have three blood types A, B and AB and we require exactly the right type of blood to transfuse our patients as using the wrong type can result in severe allergic reactions and even death.
 Having a choice of donors is incredibly important.

-In order to be a potential drug donor we need your cat to fit the following criteria:
+In order to be a potential blood donor we need your cat to fit the following criteria:

 In return for their kindness your cat will receive the following pre-donation checks and benefits: